tokio-rs/website/content/docs/getting-started/hello-world.md

 completed.
 In our example, we just write a message to `STDOUT` indicating that the write has completed.

-Note that `result` is a `Result` that contains the original stream.
+Note that `result` is a `Result` that contains the original stream (compare to `and_then`, which passes the stream without the `Result` wrapper).
 This allows us to sequence additional reads or writes to the same stream.
 However, we have nothing more to do, so we just drop the stream, which automatically closes it.

 # Running the client task

 So far we have a `Future` representing the work to be done by our program, but we have not actually run it.
-We need a way to "spawn" that work.
+We need a way to 'spawn' that work.
 We need an executor.

 Executors are responsible for scheduling asynchronous tasks, driving them to completion.
 There are a number of executor implementations to choose from, each have